Twelve Days of Christmas: Western Christianity

 Within the Twelve Days of Christmas, there are celebrations both secular and religious.

 Christmas Day, counted as the first day of Christmastide in Catholicism, Lutheranism and Anglicanism, is celebrated by Christians as the liturgical feast of the Nativity of the Lord.
 It is a public holiday in many nations, including some such as India where the majority of the population is not Christian.
 On this see the articles on Christmas and Christmas traditions.

 26 December is "Saint Stephen's Day", a feast day in the Western Church.
 In the United Kingdom and its former colonies, it is also the secular holiday of Boxing Day.
 In some parts of Ireland it is denominated "Wren Day".

-27 December is the Feast of Saint John the Evangelist, while the 28 December is Childermass or the Feast of the Holy Innocents, in observance of the Massacre of the Innocents of the Nativity narrative, in which Herod the Great, king of Judea, orders the execution of all male children who are two years old and under in the vicinity of Bethlehem.
+27 December is the Feast of Saint John the Evangelist, while 28 December is Childermass or the Feast of the Holy Innocents, in observance of the Massacre of the Innocents of the Nativity narrative, in which Herod the Great, king of Judea, orders the execution of all male children who are two years old and under in the vicinity of Bethlehem.